-In recognition of their vulnerability, care leavers are currently exempt from the Shared Accommodation Rate from age 18 to 21.
+In recognition of their vulnerability and the unique problems facing care leavers, they are currently exempt from the Shared Accommodation Rate from age 18 to 21.
 During this time, they get the higher one-bed rate of LHA, based on the cost of renting a one bedroom flat.
-This additional financial support is vital and enables care leavers to access a wider pool of potential properties.
+This additional financial support for care leavers is vital and enables them to access a wider pool of potential properties.

 An example, based on LHA rates in Sunderland: